Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Jaguars have covered the spread once this season when underdogs by 15 points or more (in two chances).

-- Jacksonville has eclipsed the over/under in 31.2% of its opportunities this season (five times over 16 games with a set point total).
+- Jacksonville's games this season have gone over the point total in 31.2% of its opportunities (five times in 16 games with a set point total).

-- Jacksonville is 1-5 against the spread and 1-5 overall when the team churns out over 344.8 yards.
+- When Jacksonville totals over 344.8 yards, the team is 1-5 against the spread and 1-5 overall.

 - The Jaguars have turned the ball over 29 times, four fewer times than the Colts have forced turnovers (33).